SimbaWANGU/math-magicians/README.md

 ## Deploy

-The live site can be viewed [here](https://math---magician.herokuapp.com/calc)
+The live link from Heroku can be viewed [here](https://math---magician.herokuapp.com/calc) The live link from Netlify can be found [here](https://flourishing-clafoutis-72f88f.netlify.app/)

 ## 🤝 Contributing